 We will mainly work in the $\z$ spectral variables, the third and forth formulas for $\Phiasep_{\vxi}$ above are given for illustration.

 {\textbf{Second degeneration}.} If $q=\nu=1/\tau$, then

 In this case $\st(\n)=1$ for all $\n\in\Weyl{k}$, so this second way of degeneration does not lead to any formulas with strictly ordered spatial variables.
-Therefore, our main results (Plancherel formulas, spectral biorthogonality) for $q=\nu=\tau^{-1}$ will not directly imply any formulas for the ASEP particle system.
+Therefore, our main results (Plancherel formulas, spectral biorthogonality) for $q=\nu=\tau^{-1}$ will not directly correspond to formulas for the ASEP particle system.

 On the other hand, for $q=\nu=\tau^{-1}$ one also could write down formulas relating the $q$-Hahn and the ASEP eigenfunctions similarly to \eqref{Psi_qHahn_to_ASEP_main}.
 Thus, our main results would imply certain other identities for the ASEP eigenfunctions, but with \emph{weakly ordered} spatial coordinates.
-One could readily write down such statements because the degeneration $q=\nu$ does not involve problems with integration contours as in the case $q=\nu^{-1}$, see \S \ref{sub:plancherel_formulas_for_asep} below.
+One could readily write down such statements because the degeneration $q=\nu$ does not involve problems with integration contours as in the case $q=\nu^{-1}$ (for the latter cf. \S \ref{sub:plancherel_formulas_for_asep} below).
 The role of some of these identities remains unclear, and we will not pursue this direction except for symmetrization identities (see \S \ref{sub:tracy_widom_symmetrization_identities} below).